ishwartec/enhanced_image2/README.md

 ### Enhanced Image2 Plugin for Ckeditor

-This repository is meant to provide an Image2 Plugin repository on GitHub.
+This repository is meant to provide an Enhanced Image2 Plugin repository on GitHub.

 This is a plugin that will add some more features/fields which are not available in image2 plugin of *CKEDITOR*